-Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise and Sunset), Sammamish (Pine Lake), Snoqualmie (Alpine Coop).
+Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise), Sammamish (Pine Lake), Snoqualmie (Alpine Coop).
 Each coop is an independent program.
 Click on the class name below to see their address and to find a link to their website to learn more about the details of that program.

-Here’s an overview map of all of our locations.
+Here’s an overview map of all of our locations (as of fall, 2018).

 Classes are for three, four or five-year-olds.
 Many classes are mixed ages (multi-age classes).
 Your child must reach the minimum age for the class by August 31, prior to beginning class.
 Children are not required to be potty trained to attend, but diaper changing may require parental assistance.